Asopus/Curriculum/README.md

-# Interactive Resume Vermeersch Pieter
+# Interactive resume Pieter Vermeersch
 ## Installing the project
 - Clone the repo
 - Host in any webserver (I used IIS)